-For 75 years, Maier Sports has been developing clothing in the Swabian town of Köngen, progressively establishing its position as a leading functional sportswear brand.
+For more then 75 years, Maier Sports has been developing clothing in the Swabian town of Köngen, progressively establishing its position as a leading functional sportswear brand.
 The company's high-quality outdoor and ski clothing is sold throughout Europe and Russia.

 Maier Sports is a company with tradition and vision.
 Maier Sports is one of the few German clothing manufacturers to combine its long history as an outdoor specialist with innovative functionality.
-For 75 years, Maier Sports has built on its key strengths of skilled know-how, design and the very latest in textile technology.
+For over 75 years, Maier Sports has built on its key strengths of skilled know-how, design and the very latest in textile technology.
 Maier Sports places great emphasis on quality and on the responsible treatment of people and nature.

 Many years ago, we committed ourselves to ensuring responsible and sustainable processes at our production operations around the world and we consistently apply the requirements and guidelines defined in our own internal Code of Conduct.
 We developed our Code of Conduct in 2007, setting out social standards governing remuneration, working hours, occupational health and safety, environmental protection and ruling out both the use of child labour and compulsory labour.
 Every production partner working for Maier Sports must adhere to this agreement at all times.
+We currently have around 100 employees in Köngen and approx. 600 in our production sites in Turkey and Asia.